nexus-xyz/network-api/clients/cli/scripts/README.md

 ```
 ### Requirements

-- `nexus-cli` must be built and available in PATH or current directory
+- `nexus-compute-cli` must be built and available in PATH or current directory
 - Valid nexus configuration (Node ID) for proper operation